Corporate Governance

 [Nominating and Remuneration Committee]

-This Committee, composed of two Representative Directors and two outside officers, has been established for the purpose of raising the transparency and fairness of the decision-making process and contributing to strengthening corporate governance through focused discussions and exchanges of opinions pertaining to the nomination and remuneration of our management (Directors and Executive Officers).
+This Committee, composed of 2 Representative Directors and 3 independent outside officers, has been established for the purpose of raising the transparency and fairness of the decision-making process and contributing to strengthening corporate governance through focused discussions and exchanges of opinions pertaining to the nomination and remuneration of our management (Directors and Executive Officers).

 [Group Management and Execution Council]